apache/parquet-format/Encryption.md

 the length of this structure is written, as a 4-byte little endian integer.
 Then the final magic string.

-Only the `FileCryptoMetaData` is written as a plaintext, all other file parts are encrypted (as needed) with appropriate keys.
+Only the `FileCryptoMetaData` is written as a plaintext, all other file parts are protected (as needed) with appropriate keys.